10 Things You Didn’t Know About the RockettesT

 8. Our shoes are mic’d up.
 Ever wonder how the entire audience can hear each step of our tap routines?
 Wardrobe removes the heel and sole of our LaDuca tap shoes, and inserts a custom leather sole that attaches to the bottom of the shoe.
 A new heel is made that allows a special cavity within the heel for the sound transmitter to be stored inside—this helps pick up the sounds of our taps (14,096 AA batteries are used throughout the run of the Christmas Spectacular!).

-9. We can kick up to 1,200 times in one day.
-We do about 300 kicks per performance of the Christmas Spectacular and perform in up to four shows a day during busy periods!
+9. We can kick up to 650 times in one day.
+We do more than 160 kicks per show and perform in up to four shows a day during busy periods!

 10. We’re pros when it comes to changing costumes.
 The quickest change in the Christmas Spectacular occurs between the “Parade of the Wooden Soldiers” and “New York at Christmas” numbers, where we have 78 seconds to change in the wings of the Great Stage—with the help of our dressers, of course!